Dharmasraya Regency

 Dharmasraya Regency is a landlocked regency (kabupaten) of West Sumatra province, Indonesia.
-It covers an area of 2,961.13 km^{2} and had a population of 191,422 at the 2010 Census and 228,591 at the 2020 Census; the official estimate as at mid 2023 was 239,918 - comprising 121,700 males and 118,220 females.
+It covers an area of 2,961.13 km^{2} and had a population of 191,422 at the 2010 Census and 228,591 at the 2020 Census; the official estimate as of mid 2025 was 248,105 (comprising 125,580 males and 122,520 females).
 In the past, this regency was the location of an independent Kingdom of Dharmasraya, which came to power in the 11th century.

 Located at the southeastern tip of West Sumatra, Dharmasraya Regency spans eleven districts.
 The administrative centre is the town of Pulau Punjung.
 Its economy is primarily supported by agriculture, forestry, and fisheries, alongside wholesale and retail trade, vehicle repair services, and public-sector construction activities.

 Administrative districts

-Dharmasraya Regency is divided into eleven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Dharmasraya Regency is divided into eleven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (nagari) in each district, and its post code.